telefonicaid/iotagent-node-lib/doc/api.md

 Device uniqueness is defined by the combination of: service, subservice, device_id and apikey.
 Note that several devices with the same device_id are allowed in the same service and subservice as long as their apikeys are different.

+Note that existent deployments based on previous versions of iotagent-node-lib could use more restrictive unique indexes in mongodb (specially for groups model) still not updated.

 ## Special measures and attributes names

 In case of arriving measures with name `id` or `type`, they are automatically transformed to `measure_id` and